Make LinkedIn Work for You: Turning Connections into Customers

 How to determine what social media platform is best for your marketing efforts is a significant question for any B2B company to ask.
 Algorithms and focus change over time.
 What worked last year may or may not be valid today.
 But one thing has remained consistent: LinkedIn is ascending as a significant player in social media for the business sphere.

-In this article, we've outline some key points about LinkedIn and discussed what it is and how it works so you can determine how to make LinkedIn work for you and if it's a good fit for your business.
-If so, you'll want to spend your time and efforts building leads and creating a presence on LinkedIn.
+In this article, we've outline some critical points about LinkedIn and discussed what it is and how it works so you can determine how to make LinkedIn work for you and if it's a good fit for your business.
+If so, you'll want to spend your time and effort building leads and creating a presence on LinkedIn.
 So, we've also included tips for creating your profile and establishing your connections.
 From there, you can set out to convert those connections into customers!

 What is LinkedIn?

-Dominant Demographics: There's a pretty even split between men and women on the platform and they are centered in the 25 to 45 age group.
+Dominant Demographics: There's a pretty even split between men and women on the platform, and they are centered in the 25 to 45 age group.
 Arising from the professional nature of the audience, these people have roughly twice the buying power of the average web audience.
 They are also more likely to trust professionals they find through LinkedIn.

 Industries Served: From its inception, LinkedIn has been the place for recruiters and businesses seeking to hire, with secondary education and B2B industries having also joined.
 LinkedIn's advertising is not as complex as other platforms (like Facebook), but it's easier to target specific businesses or jobs because of its professional nature.

 Business Benefits: People are more likely to take businesses on LinkedIn seriously because it is considered a social media platform for business.
-If you are a B2B company looking to increase your business connections, or you want other companies to look for your services, this is the best social media platform for you.
+If you are a B2B company looking to increase your business connections or you want other companies to look for your services, this is the best social media platform for you.
 This is also the best place for lead generation and recruiting.

 If your goal is to be a thought leader in your niche, this is the place you want to be.